full-aar/opencv-package/README.md

 a script to download opencv + opencv-contrib and build an Ubuntu binary package for use on Jetson machines.

+when building on a Jetson system, you will probably need to increase the swap space available to the system to avoid running out of memory. see https://qengineering.eu/install-opencv-on-jetson-nano.html (section "Enlarge memory swap") for instructions.

 simply run:

 ```shell